Overview

 Here is a step-by-step description of how to fill out the QAT card, based on the information in the image:

-4. The section titled, “Source of Stimulus / Environment” may be used to identify the different stimuli that the project will be exposed to, as well as the environment in which it will exist.
+- The section titled, “Source of Stimulus / Environment” may be used to identify the different stimuli that the system will be exposed to, as well as the environment in which it will exist.

 Scenarios paint a picture of how your system will interact with its environment and users.
 To create useful scenarios: